st-tech/zr-obp/README.md

 ## Open Bandit Pipeline (OBP)

-*Open Bandit Pipeline* is a series of implementations of dataset preprocessing, policy learning methods, OPE estimators, and the evaluation of OPE protocols.
+*Open Bandit Pipeline* is an open-source Python software including a series of modules for implementing dataset preprocessing, policy learning methods, and OPE estimators.
-This pipeline allows researchers to focus on building their own OPE estimator and easily compare it with others’ methods in realistic and reproducible ways.
-Thus, it facilitates reproducible research on bandit algorithms and off-policy evaluation.
+Our software provides a complete, standardized experimental procedure for OPE research, ensuring that performance comparisons are fair, transparent, and reproducible.
+It also enables fast and accurate OPE implementation through a single unified interface, simplifying the practical use of OPE.

 <p align="center">
   <img width="90%" src="./images/overview.png" />